sbarral/rqs-cpp/README.md

 The ziggurat and RQS algorithm both use 128-entry tables.
-The inversion sampling test used for comparison is actually an ideal case: it is simulated by simply transforming the RNG integer directly to a uniform number in \[0, 1), which is akin to perform inversion sampling and then transforming back the variate with the normal CDF using infinite floating point precision.
+The inversion sampling test used for comparison is actually an ideal case: it is simulated by simply transforming the RNG integer directly to a uniform number in \[0, 1), which is akin to performing inversion sampling and then transforming back the variate with the normal CDF using infinite floating point precision.

 So here are the results, with each test repeated 10 times for each value of *d*.